github/docs/content/github/site-policy/github-codespaces-privacy-policy.md

 Effective Date: August 11, 2021

-Use of GitHub Codespaces and activity on github.dev is subject to the [GitHub Privacy Statement](/github/site-policy/github-privacy-statement).
+Use of GitHub Codespaces is subject to the [GitHub Privacy Statement](/github/site-policy/github-privacy-statement).

+Activity on github.dev is subject to [GitHub's Beta Previews terms](https://docs.github.com/en/github/site-policy/github-terms-of-service#j-beta-previews)

 ## Using Visual Studio Code